 All runes are not equal in difficulty of obtaining them.
-Below they are in rough order of difficulty, with some basic strategy notes.
+Below is a list of runes in rough order of difficulty, with some basic strategy notes.
 See the articles on the specific branches for more details.
 Depending on your character build, some of the branches may be different in difficulty from what is given here.

-These are the runes which are most commonly used for three or four rune ascensions.
-None is particularly hard to get, although they may require some basic preparation.
+These are the runes which are most commonly used for three- or four-rune ascensions.
+None are particularly hard to get, although they may require some basic preparation.

 - Serpentine (Snake Pit): Less straightforward since the introduction of constriction, and poison resistance is a necessity.
 Still, among the easier branches.
 Make sure you can take a beating or have the ability to avoid melee combat.

-- Decaying (Swamp): Swamp can be annoying, and be prepared to deal with a ton of hydras and swamp drakes, but the branch is generally pretty tame.
+- Decaying (Swamp): Moving through the swamp can be annoying, and be prepared to deal with a ton of hydras and swamp drakes, but the branch is otherwise generally pretty tame.

 - Barnacled (Shoals): This area is easier if you have good EV or Deflect Missiles.
-Invisibility is very useful here.
+Invisibility and flight are very useful here.

-- Gossamer (Spider's Nest): Most of the monsters in this branch are faster than you and will swarm you easily.
+- Gossamer (Spider's Nest): Most of the monsters in this branch are faster than you and can easily swarm you.
 Very few of them have ranged attacks, though.
 Like Snake, poison resistance is a must.

 - Abyssal (Abyss): Mostly just tedious, since it requires wandering for several thousand turns.
-Have enough food, and be prepared to avoid the occasional lich or draconian if you can't take them.
+Bring enough food, and try not to get bogged down in fights with dangerous monsters.